seldon/scrapy/docs/topics/media-pipeline.rst

 Supported Storage
 =================

-File system is currently the only officially supported storage, but there are also support for storing files in `Amazon S3`_ and `Google Cloud Storage`_.
+File system is currently the only officially supported storage, but there is also support for storing files in `Amazon S3`_ and `Google Cloud Storage`_.

 .. _Amazon S3: https://aws.amazon.com/s3/